Sweet Sixteen

 Review:

 This was a film that I really knew nothing about when I came in to see it.
 It was part of a double feature that Bloody Disgusting was doing as part of their Retro Nightmares.
 The only thing I knew was that this was a slasher film.
-The official synopsis for this film is teenager Melissa (Aleisa Shirley) moves into a small town filled with racial prejudice and bullying and each time she meets up with one of the boys in town, they end up murdered, but who is the killer?
+I’ve also given it a second watch as part of my Traverse Through the Threes as well, as I didn’t remember a lot about this one.

 We kick off with an odd scene with Marci Burke (Dana Kimmell).
 She is reading a murder mystery novel and there is a knock at the door.
 She answers it to a crazy looking man and she screams.
 It turns out to be a nightmare.
-I will admit, I’m not really sure what the purpose of this scene was aside from getting the audience an early scare.
+I will admit, I’m not sure what the purpose of this scene was aside from getting the audience an early scare.
 The problem though was that it wasn’t that scary.

 It then shifts to a bar.
 A man enters and he is already acting belligerent.
 His name is Billy Franklin (Don Stroud).
 He meets up with his buddy Jimmy (Logan Clarke).
 They turn their attention to an old Native American who sits at the bar, Greyfeather (Henry Wilcoxon).
-They start to mess with him, but that comes to an end when Jason Longshadow (Don Shanks).
+They start to mess with him, but that comes to an end when Jason Longshadow (Don Shanks) enters.
 They get into it and it ends up with Jason pulling out a knife while Billy breaks a bottle.
 The two Native Americans leave.
-It is also at this point that Billy’s younger brother Johnny (Glenn Withrow) tells him he’s going to leave for a bit, but will be back later.
+It is also at this point that Billy’s younger brother Johnny (Glenn Withrow) tells him he’s going to leave for a bit but will be back later.

-My Rating: 7 out of 10
+My Rating: 8 out of 10